-Two fully functional JEM prototypes have been designed, produced and tested in a stand-alone test setup using test vectors for the energy sum algorithm.
+Two fully functional JEM prototypes have been designed, produced, and tested in a stand-alone test setup using test vectors for the energy sum algorithm.
 Test vectors were generated by the trigger simulation, which provides both input data for the JEM and the expected energy summation results.
 Since all stand-alone tests of the electronics modules have been successful, two JEMs are being subjected to system tests in a setup simulating the final ATLAS environment.
 These measurements allowed for thorough tests of all interfaces of the JEM to the outside world, encompassing both the physical interfaces as well as the software integration.
-A complete set of LVDS sources, the final backplane, Timing and Trigger distribution system and Readout System was available.
-Based on the results of this programme and recent developments in technology and board manufacturing, the final Jet/Energy module is being designed.
+A complete set of LVDS sources, the final backplane, the Timing and Trigger distribution system, and the Readout System were available.
+Based on the results of this program and recent developments in technology and board manufacturing, the final JEM is being designed.
 Volume production of the 32 JEMs needed for ATLAS will start in 2004.